Possible resolution of the B -> pi pi, pi K puzzles: INTRODUCTION

 The above observation provides a clue for resolving the $\pi\pi$ and $\pi K$ puzzles.
 It is easy to see that a factorizable amplitude, involving only a $B$ meson transition form factor, mimics simple DIS, and a nonfactorizable\footnote{Here a "nonfactorizable" amplitude refers to a contribution that does not respect the naive factorization assumption, which can also be called as a "spectator" amplitude.} amplitude, involving dynamics of three hadrons, mimics the complicated hadron hadroproduction.
 The $k_T$ factorization for a factorizable $B$ meson decay amplitude has been proved \cite{NL03}.
 The $k_T$ factorization for a nonfactorizable amplitude has not, though it has been widely employed in the PQCD analysis.
 Below we shall identify the residual infrared divergence in the $k_T$ factorization for a nonfactorizable amplitude at one loop.
-Contrary to high-$p_T$ hadron hadroproduction, this residual infrared divergence can be factorized into a soft factor in two-body nonleptonic $B$ meson decays, following the procedure in \cite{CL09}, so that the universality of a $k_T$-dependent meson wave function is restored.
+Contrary to high-$p_T$ hadron hadroproduction, this residual infrared divergence can be factorized into a soft factor in two-body nonleptonic $B$ meson decays, following the procedure in \cite{CL09}, such that the universality of a $k_T$-dependent meson wave function is restored.
 A nonfactorizable amplitude then remains calculable in the PQCD approach after parameterizing the soft factor.
+The color-suppressed tree amplitude $C$ receives a small factorizable contribution, so the soft effect on a nonfactorizable amplitude could be significant for $C$.

+In Sec.~II we show the existence of residual infrared divergences caused by Glauber gluons in a nonfactorizable emission diagram.
+It is explained by means of contour deformation why Glauber gluons, which do not meet the criteria of eikonalization in usual QCD processes, can be factorized from two-body nonleptonic $B$ meson decays.
+It is emphasized that the Glauber divergences do not appear in the collinear factorization, such as the QCDF approach.
+In Sec.~III we prove the factorization of the Glauber divergences into a soft factor up to all orders, and derive its definition in terms of nonlocal Wilson operators.
+We then investigate the numerical impact of the soft factor on two-body nonleptonic $B$ meson decays in Sec.~IV, and demonstrate that the $B\to\pi\pi$ and $\pi K$ puzzles mentioned above can be resolved.
+Section V contains the conclusion.